heuerleon/nak-typst-template/README.md

 4. Watch source file: `typst watch src/main.typ` -> Changes in the file will be automatically recompiled
 5. Open the `src/main.pdf` file to see the result PDF, which will be overwritten on change

+### Alternative: Create your own repo

+This is a GitHub template, which means you can create your Repo based on this repository without forking it.
+After creating your repo, clone it and proceed with the steps as described.

 ## Writing your Transfer Paper

 The core of this template is the `main.typ` file.
 Here you can: